 "There ought to be a room in every house to swear in.
 It's dangerous to have to repress an emotion like that." - Mark Twain, a Biography

 In the next phase of Flip'em the Bird, we will be giving back to those who need a stronger voice.
 It's called Swearing is Caring.
-We are dedicating time and money to various organizations whose mission and work are helping to end domestic violence.
-These organizations are leading the conversation on mental health awareness and driving change to better healthcare for addicts and our vets.
+We are dedicating time and money to various organizations whose mission and work are helping to create solutions in ending domestic violence.
+These organizations are leading the conversation to be part of the solution.
+Leading conversations in an open and constructive way to "help end the shame and stigma that domestic violence and sexual assault survivors are burdened with (1)".
 As Flip'em the Bird grows, we will continue to stand with people who need help, but don't always know how to ask for it.

 Proud Member of the Maia.Community.